brendanmetzger/TCIAF/README.md

 - issue
 - participant

 The above list of edges represents a relationship between two vertices.
 A 'person' vertex can have a child edge pointing to a 'published' vertex, using the edge type 'producer'.
 Confusion could arise, because a 'published' vertex could have a child edge pointing to a 'person' vertex as well (and that might even be warranted sometimes).
-However, to keep things generally organized, try to follow tho protocol '**type** of edge' *of* '**vertex** identity'.
+However, to keep things generally organized, try to follow the protocol '**type** of edge' *of* '**vertex** identity'.
 IE. *Curator of event*, *Staff of Organization*, *Winner of Competition*.
 Could sometimes be easier to think of as 'belongs to', but any label as such will not apply to all edge cases.

 From the previous example, you can describe a great deal based on context, without the cumbersome schema of a database.
 The role of sponsorship is broad, and further